-26. Transparency registry of the Ministry for Economic Development

-Description: The implementation of a Registry that records the meeting of the Ministry.
-A tool that puts in touch the Ministry with a wide range of groups and organizations representing specific interests; increases the transparency, through the publication and updating of the profiles of such entities (activities, financial data, etc.); allows the citizens to monitor the decision-making's process.
+26. Transparency registry of the Ministry for Economic Development organizations representing specific interests; increases the transparency, through the publication and updating of the profiles of such entities (activities, financial data, etc.); allows the citizens to monitor the decision-making's process.